Foods & Feeding Killifish

 There are numerous methods to feed the culture, but one of the easiest is to simply use commercially available mashed potato flakes.
 Even regularly (2-3 times a week) placing a small pile of the dry flakes on top of the culture will work.
 The flakes quickly draw the water from the soil and become fully moist .
 The worms will eat it in this fashion quite readily.
 Perhaps a better method, however, is to simply make extra potatoes for dinner and use the excess.
 By adding some form of liquid nutrients to the potatos may well enhance the worms themselves.
 At times, varying the diet with bread soaked in yeast water or even dried cat food may help.

 Placing a piece of glass or plastic over the feeding area has often been suggested by hobbyists.
+Some hobbyists are able more easily harvest the worms from the glass cover.
 While there is no reason not to do this, there is also nothing necessarily gained.

 Some hobbyist, however, do place the food on top of the glass or plastic which draws the worms out of the soil to feed and makes it easier to clean them.
 For the most part, without using the cover method, the worms gather around the edge of the food and are easily removed with little or no soil.